vipul2802/o365hq.com/content/services/Dynamics 365 Administrator on Demand.md

 ### Client responsibilities

--   Manage any issues not directly related to Office 365
+-   Manage any issues not directly related to Microsoft 365

 ### Outside of the scope of this service (additional cost items)